yugabyte/yugabyte-db/architecture/design/smart-driver.md

 A new property is being added: _load-balance_

-It expects **true/false** as its possible values.
-It is _false_ by default in which case it will not attempt to distribute connection load to all available servers.
+It expects **true/false** as its possible values. \
+In YBClusterAwareDataSource load balancing is true by default.
+However when using the DriverManager.getConnection() API the 'load-balance' property needs to be set to 'true'.

 _How does it work:_

-1. Connection url or property bag to contain ‘load-balance=true’ property
-2. First connection attempt creates a connection to the url given as is and fetches server information using the discovery query **“select * from yb_servers()’. **It then randomly chooses one from the obtained list of hosts and creates a new connection by just modifying the “PGHOST” property.
+1. The driver transparently fetches the list of all servers when it creates the first connection.
-3. Subsequent connection creation chooses the least loaded server.
-The driver keeps track of the number of connections it has created on each server and hence knows about the least loaded server from it’s perspective.
+2. After that the driver chooses the least loaded server for subsequent connections.
+The driver keeps track of the number of connections it has created on each server and hence knows about the least loaded server from it's perspective.
-4. Servers list can change with time because of many reasons.
-New servers added/removed from the cluster.
-Some servers crashed or became unreachable yet the cluster has enough quorum to continue operating.
+3. Servers list can change with time because of many reasons.
+Servers can get added/removed from the cluster.
 Therefore it is essential to refresh the server list frequently.
-The driver explicitly refreshes this information every time a new connection request comes to it if the information which it has is more than 5 minutes old.
+The driver explicitly refreshes this information every time a new connection request comes to it and if the information which it has is more than 5 minutes old.

 ### Topology Awareness